 Finding good teas is always an exciting challenge.
-Finding the perfect one among old Chinese friends’ samples, discovering special producers of new regions or countries takes dedication.
-The main characteristics of high-quality teas are: sourced from high mountains, old trees, organic plantation, handpicked and hand produced.
+Finding the perfect one among old Chinese friends’ samples, and discovering special producers of new regions or countries takes dedication.
+The main characteristics of high-quality teas are: sourced from high mountains, old trees, organic plantations, and handpicked and hand-produced.
 Besides these factors, the attention of the producer makes the biggest difference.
 We tasted several samples where the tea met all these criteria but something was missing.
-Last step of selecting a new tea to the assortment to make sure the final price will be reasonable in the Hungarian tea community.
+The last step of selecting a new tea for the assortment is to make sure the final price will be reasonable in the Hungarian tea community.
 Keeping all these challenges in mind I decided to combine our backpacker trip to Asia with teahunting to broaden Zhao Zhou’s tea variety.
 I’m Tibor, my teahunter story began in Sri Lanka.

 Sri Lanka is an island country south of India with a size of 2/3 of Hungary.
 In spite of its small territory, it has shallow coastal areas, grasslands, high mountain ranges, and highlands.
 The history of tea production started at the time of British colonization.
-By the mid-19th century coffee plantations died from infectious plant disease.
+By the mid-19th century coffee plantations died from infectious plant diseases.
 A new plant was necessary to replace coffee the main export product of the country when they discovered tea loves the Sri Lankan climate in the high mountains.
 Thanks to Brit investment more than 200.000 ha tea plantation was founded, which made Sri Lanka one of the biggest tea producers in the world.
 Nowadays approx. 5% of the population work in the tea industry, where workers receive a really low wage despite high quotas and hard work.
 The result of this huge industrial production is the well-known filtered CTC teas (crush, tear, curl) available all around the world.

-When I read about the Sri Lankan tea history they didn’t mention any handcrafted, quality product.
+When I read about the Sri Lankan tea history they didn’t mention any handcrafted, quality products.
 I was shocked.
 However, after a few days of research, the glow of the pale hope appeared.